raguerobermudez/c-concurrent-programming/homeworks/zippass_serial/README.md

 ### How to use it:
 > - Using a terminal, and within the project folder (../zippass_serial), type the command:
 "bin/zippass_serial" and add a file that you want to test, for example "tests/input001.txt".
 For example: bin/zippas_serial tests/input001.txt

+### Credits
+> - This program utilized a code block sourced from
+> <https://stackoverflow.com/questions/23044184/c-or-c-combination-with-repetition>, which was created by the user BLUEPIXY